cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ***Run and record video of tests***

-Record video of tests running after {% url 'setting up your project to record' projects-dashboard#Setup %}.
+Record video of tests running after {% url 'setting up your project to record' dashboard-service#Setup %}.
 After setting up your project you will be given a **Record Key**.

 ```shell
 cypress run --record --key <record_key>